Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Introduction

-While low-redshift galaxy surveys such as SDSS, BOSS, DES, and more recently DESI have enabled detailed reconstructions of the galaxy density field and the creation of void catalogues up to $z \sim 0.8$ \citep[see e.g.][]{Mao2017,Douglass2023,Rincon2025}, the intermediate redshift regime $0.8 < z < 2.2$ in the cosmic web remains relatively uncharted.
-In this range, currently available galaxy samples are sparse, and quasars (QSOs) provide the best available tracers of the underlying dark matter distribution, due to their brightness.
-The extended Baryon Oscillation Spectroscopic Survey (eBOSS) facilitated one of the first statistical void analyses at these redshifts using spectroscopic QSOs, including the 3D void catalogues by \cite{Hawken2017} and \cite{Aubert2020}, and 2D void catalogues by \cite{Kovacs2021}.
-While providing a rather small sky coverage for accurate statistics (approx. 4800 $deg^2$ in Data Release 16), these analyses demonstrated the viability of using QSOs to probe the cosmic large-scale structure at high redshift, despite their low spatial density.
+While low-redshift galaxy surveys such as Sloan Digital Sky Survey (SDSS), Baryon Oscillation Spectroscopic Survey (BOSS), Dark Energy Survey (DES), and more recently Dark Energy Spectroscopic Instrument (DESI) survey have enabled detailed reconstructions of the galaxy density field and the creation of void catalogues up to $z \sim 0.8$ \citep[see e.g.][]{Mao2017,Douglass2023,Rincon2025}, the intermediate redshift regime $0.8 < z < 2.2 $ in the cosmic web, which is studied in this analysis, remains relatively uncharted.
+In this range, currently available galaxy samples are sparse and quasars provide the best available tracers of the underlying dark matter distribution, due to their brightness.
+The extended Baryon Oscillation Spectroscopic Survey (eBOSS) facilitated one of the first statistical void analyses at these redshifts using spectroscopic quasars, including the 3D void catalogues by \cite{Hawken2017} and \cite{Aubert2020}, and 2D void catalogues by \cite{Kovacs2021}.
+While providing a rather small sky coverage for accurate statistics (approx. 4800 $deg^2$ in Data Release 16), these analyses demonstrated the viability of using quasars to probe the cosmic large-scale structure at high redshift, despite their low spatial density.